 Mastering the key elements needed for survival in the outdoors isn't just for wilderness instructors.
 Each skill we teach has a practical application but also simply shifts our perspective on how to live closer to nature.
 Expect to have your edges pushed and your skills tested no matter where you are in your wilderness skills journey.

-Some programs have a Friday night component to allow enough time to finish projects, please check your program details for timing each day.
+Wilderness Weekends generally require all day Saturday and Sunday from 9am until late afternoon.
+Some programs have a Friday night component to allow enough time to finish projects.
+Please check your programs detail page for specific time tables.

 What to Bring

 - Sturdy Shoes